ktafakkori/feloopy/README.md

 * XPRESS: `pip install feloopy[xpress]`
 * Linux: `pip install feloopy[linux]` (for multi-objective optimization)

 For multi-objective optimization, you should use the linux command for installation.
-However, please note that the optional dependencies for Linux might not work on other operating systems.
+However, please note that the optional dependencies for Linux kernel might not work on some operating systems.
 As a workaround, you can use a Conda-based Python 3.10 interpreter to ensure that optional dependencies for multi-objective optimization are installed correctly.

 ### **Features**